KamiKunDesu/100DaysOfCode-Python/Readme.md

 * Day 034 - Quiz App (This builds on the Quiz Game from day 17 to expand on knowledge of API calls, OOP and GUIs using Tkinter)
 * Day 035 - Rain Alert (This builds on my knowledge of API's, and taught me about using API keys)
 * Day 036 - Stock News (This project solidified my knowledge of APIs as well as teaching me how to find relevant APIs for the projects I work on, and how to navigate their functionality and documentation)
+* Day 037 - Habit Tracker (This project builds on my knowledge of APIs and also helped me learn about post, put and delete requests)

 ## Technologies